Five Year Road Map

 The primary goal of the first year of study is to raise the student’s language level.
 Students with no prior knowledge of Chinese begin in the summer prior to their freshman year.
 These students complete an intensive eight-week language program that is equivalent to the entire first year of language study at Ole Miss.
 During the fall and spring semesters, students continue to study the vocabulary and grammar patterns necessary to discuss topics related to daily life.

-Year Two (China and Oxford, MS)
+Year Two (Taiwan & Oxford, MS)

-Year Three (China, and Oxford, MS)
+Year Three (Mainland China or Taiwan & Oxford, MS)

 Year Four (Oxford, MS)

-Although not required, students are encouraged to use the summer before their senior year to participate in an internship related to their field of study and to study abroad in China for the fall or spring semesters, particularly if they were unable to go in the previous summer.
+Although not required, students are encouraged to use the summer before their senior year to participate in an internship related to their field of study and to study abroad for the fall or spring semesters, particularly if they were unable to go in the previous summer.
 During the fall and spring semester, students take Classical Chinese and Chinese civilization courses.
 Students continue to study advanced syntax and semantics necessary for high proficiency levels.
 During this fourth year, students generally finish their coursework related to their academic major, thus preparing them for an intensive fifth year in China.

-Year Five (Nanjing or Tianjin, China)
+Year Five (Nanjing or Beijing, China)

 The Capstone Year is a year of transition to professional life in which Flagship students reach out well beyond the University of Mississippi on their way to careers informed by the invaluable networks of contacts they establish in China.
-Students begin the fifth year by enrolling directly as a visiting student at Nanjing University or Tianjin University, both of which have Chinese Flagship Capstone centers.
+Students begin the fifth year by enrolling directly as a visiting student at one of these universities, both of which have Chinese Flagship Capstone centers.
 In addition to classes in Chinese media and advanced composition taught by the Flagship, all students select classes in their own area of interest from the regular university course catalog.
 Following the semester of direct enrollment, students complete internships in a business or an organization where the student’s skills can be utilized in the organization’s daily activities and the student can gain invaluable insights into the culture of the Chinese workplace in his or her field of interest.
 The Flagship Center supports students in finding and brokering these internship opportunities, but with self-sufficiency one of the goals and markings of a certified Language Flagship graduate, students are encouraged, even expected, to proactively seek out these opportunities during the fall semester, or even before leaving for China.